amywzhou/DH110-AMYZ/assignment02/Pilot UT.md

 | 3 | User Control and Freedom | Give users the options to exit, undo, and redo. |
 | 5 | Error Prevention | Eliminate or minimize errors to prevent user frustration. |

-During my heuristic evaluation[^1], I found the following errors that I would like to obtain user insight on:
+During my heuristic evaluation[^1], I found the following issues that I would like to obtain user insight on:

 * _Visibilility of System Status_ : The navigation bar has drop down menus that do not stay pinned; they only appear when the user hovers over the parent button.
 Evaluate whether or not the drop down menu affects the user's navigation of the site.
 * _User Control and Freedom_: The "Donate" button redirects the user to a new link in a new tab.
 Obtain insight on how the user reacts to this new tab opening without warning.